With more than a thousand website hosting services out there, it’s pretty difficult to find the host that’s perfect for your needs.

-- Payment Methods: All major credit cards and PayPal.
+- Payment Methods: All major credit cards and PayPal are accepted.

-- Hidden Fees and Clauses: “If a Hosting Service has already been performed, then it is non-refundable (if not yet performed, eligible for a refund within 30 days of the date of the transaction).”
+- Hidden Fees and Clauses: Somewhat confusing refund policy & terms such as “If a Hosting Service has already been performed, then it is non-refundable (if not yet performed, eligible for a refund within 30 days of the date of the transaction).”

 - Account Activation: Fast account activation.

 - Control Panel and Dashboard Experience: cPanel.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): Lots of 1-click installation options with the most popular open-source apps.

 GoDaddy has strong uptime and fast page loading speeds.
 They work well with the most popular web apps you would want.
 And the initial pricing for the cheapest plans is still good value despite lacking several important features.